JNU protest: Dialogue cannot be initiated through coercion

 After massive protests, JNU announces partial rollback in hostel fee hike

-Students from marginalised sections shared stories of how the roll back would also fail to solve their problems at the gathering.
+Students from marginalised sections shared stories of how the rollback would also fail to solve their problems at the gathering.
 The students are still occupying the administration block popularly known as the pink palace.

-The vice chancellor requested the Jawaharlal Nehru University's teachers to appeal to the disgruntled students to end their agitation that is hampering "studies of thousands of students on the campus" who are preparing for their end-semester examinations.
+The vice-chancellor requested the Jawaharlal Nehru University's teachers to appeal to the disgruntled students to end their agitation that is hampering "studies of thousands of students on the campus" who are preparing for their end-semester examinations.

 "JNU administration would always like to engage in a dialogue and discussion, but the process and form of any such interaction cannot be dictated through coercion and illegal methods.
 No dialogue in this form will be fruitful," he said.

-The university administration, after facing two weeks of protests, rolled back the hostel fee hike partially for Below Poverty Line students not availing any scholarship.
+The university administration, after facing two weeks of protests, rolled back the hostel fee hike partially for Below Poverty Line (BPL) students not availing any scholarship.
 Students have dubbed the move an "eyewash".

 JNU: ABVP members light diyas, bow to Swami Vivekananda's statue which was defaced